Calvin-Schmeichel/Obsidian-Quartz-Website/content/Blog/Articles/frsecure_hacks_hops_2025.md

 - Cybersecurity incidents are on the rise (Increased budgets required)
 - Social engineering is still the top threat (Cause of ~67% of business email compromise)
 	- Most organizations have implemented a basic social engineering test, but what you should be asking yourself is: "Do we know the effectiveness of this test?", "Are we improving this process?"
-	- It's important as well that as your employees get trained on BEC you should be increasing the difficulty to match.
-Always be improving!
+	- As your employees get better at recognizing BEC, make sure the training gets harder too.
+Always keep improving.
 - Multifactor authentication (MFA) implementation rates are improving.
 	- 88% of organizations now have MFA
 	- But the work is not done, we should strive for 100% MFA on all user and admin accounts.